 Offering secure remote access to business assets and online services enables employees to do their job from anywhere.

 The problem with the home office is that it is outside of the corporate network, so you can’t monitor traffic and performance.
 You can’t assume workers have adequate online access at home or elsewhere.
 While many will, someone won’t have reliable or fast enough service.
 The largest blind spot is knowing how much bandwidth workers will need to be optimally productive, and assessing that will pay off in the long run.
 You can make sure that your remote employees have access to a “good enough” environment before authorizing them to work remotely.
 One way of doing this is by using UCScore to measure whether they can, in fact, sustain the demands of their workload.
 Poor calls reflect poorly on your company’s brand, and corporate policies need to reflect that.

-Less time commuting means more productivity time for people in general.
+Less time commuting means more productive time for people in general.
 With the rise in the mobile workforce, productivity needs to continue beyond the infrastructure of the office environment.
 As 5G rolls out and becomes a reliable connection, autonomous vehicles will need to become an extension of the WAN.
 Time in traffic will become an opportunity to shift to work or leisure because you won’t have to worry about operating the vehicle.
 This will act as an incentive for enterprises to convert idle travel time to productivity for employees.
 This means providing access to corporate resources including voice over IP, video conferencing and VPN.
 Thinking about how you can bolster your company infrastructure now will help prepare and maximize the next wave of technological evolution.

 It is possible that the emergency adoption of remote work, like in cases of a global epidemic, could lead to long-term changes in behaviour, according to Roberta Witty, an analyst at research and consulting firm Gartner Inc. who specializes in business continuity management.